 How are results compiled?

 Hard versions of the Child Logbook will be sent directly (while supplies last) to participating childcares, which will then be in charge of distributing them to the kids.
-For kids without a hard copy of the logbook, a condensed version is available in the Useful links section of our website.
-Childcares and parents can download the logbook and print it out (1 page, double-sided).
+For kids without a hard copy of the logbook, a condensed version is available in the Toolbox section of our website.
+Childcare centres and parents can download the logbook and print it out.

 How is the average total of energy cubes per child calculated?

 The Child logbook is used for activities done at home.
 Energy Cubes accumulated at the childcare centre are compiled on the group leader’s tally sheet.
 On a weekly basis, the group leader adds up the Energy Cubes accumulated by their group (children’s logbooks) and sends the totals to the challenge leader for the Energy Cubes Challenge at the childcare centre.